fiqdanish/fiqdanish/README.md

 * 🌍  I'm based in Penang, Malaysia
 * ✉️  You can contact me at [afiq.dnish121@gmail.com](mailto:afiq.dnish121@gmail.com)
-* 🧠  I'm learning Technology & Information Systems
+* 🧠  I'm learning Data Engineering
 * 🤝  I'm open to collaborating on simple projects for now
 * ⚡  I love cat